 The Procedure on 'Fitness to Study' is a two-stage process, which will include an assessment of the impact of the student's behaviour and/or conduct on both themselves and others.
 Stage 1 will consist of a School-level Fitness to Study Panel who will make recommendations.
-If a student is referred to Stage 2 of the procedure, then the Director of Campus Life would become involved.
+If a student is referred to full The and procedures found University policy can be on the website:

+Stage 2 of the procedure, then the Director of Campus Life would become involved.

-The full policy and procedures can be found on the University website: http://documents.manchester.ac.uk/display.aspx?DocID=37798.
+http://documents.manchester.ac.uk/display.aspx?DocID=37798 .